fractal-analytics-platform/fractal-data/README.md

 ### Run fractal-data

 Then go back to fractal-data folder and run `npm run start` to start the project.
 The server will start on port 3000.
+Remember to set the `VIZARR_STATIC_FILES_PATH`, to serve Vizarr static files from the `/vizarr` endpoint.
+Vizarr static files need to be served from the same port and domain of the fractal-data service, otherwise you will encounter CORS issues.

 ### Alive endpoint